digitalminellc/mura-training/README.md

 Assuming you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running on your computer (*Desktop Community* edition is perfectly fine), follow the steps below.

 1. Clone the [Mura Training repository](https://github.com/stevewithington/mura-training) to your desktop
-2. Launch your shell program and run `$ docker-compose up` from within the cloned `../mura-training/` directory
+2. Launch your shell program, `cd` into the cloned `../mura-training/` directory
+3. Run `$ docker-compose up`
-3. Once the image is up and running, launch a browser and navigate to http://localhost:8008/ to view the site.
+4. Once the image is finished loading, launch a browser window and navigate to http://localhost:8008/.
-4. **Important!** If this is the first time you've launched the site, navigate to http://localhost:8008/?appreload&applydbupdates and the site should now be populated with sample content.
+5. **Important!** If this is the first time you have launched the site, navigate to http://localhost:8008/?appreload&applydbupdates and the site should now be populated with sample content.

 ## Mura Login Information